Thinkwise/docs/docs/sf/features.md

 title: Features
 ---

-Using a more functional approach instead of a process-oriented approach, the feature tree allows [Requirements](requirements) and [Work](work) to be categorized in a feature tree.
+Using a more functional approach instead of a process-oriented approach, the feature tree allows [requirements](requirements) and [work](work) to be categorized in a feature tree.

 A feature tree can be configured freely.
 For instance, the feature tree can have various *applications* defined at the top-level, with *modules* and *sub-modules*, bundling the requirements and work in *features* at the lowest level.
 The granularity and the depth are completely up to the analysts.

-The work and requirements are shared between the [Business processes](business_processes), Features and [Iterations](iterations).
+The work and requirements are shared between the [business processes](business_processes), features and [oterations](iterations).

 ### Adding nodes